nicolasdeffense/eo-toolbox/notebooks/README.md

+---
+layout: default
-# Jupyter Notebooks
+title: Jupyter Notebooks

-In this section you will find all the **Jupyter Notebooks** that will help you to use programming to achieve a remote sensing project from A to Z.
+description: In this section you will find all the **Jupyter Notebooks** that will help you to use programming to achieve a remote sensing project from A to Z.
+---

 > Jupyter Notebooks are notebooks that contain code blocks in addition to text and illustrations.
 They make it easy to see the output of your code!